 Both inspection reports and annual reports are publicly available and can be accessed from the USDA Animal and Plant Health Inspection Service page.

-(Note: In early 2017, the USDA abruptly removed inspection and annual reports from its web site, citing licensee privacy concerns.
+(Note: In 2017, the USDA abruptly removed inspection and annual reports from its web site, citing licensee privacy concerns.
 A number of lawsuits were brought in response.
-The records have been restored, although not fully, and some of the detail previously available is no longer included.)
+The records have been restored, although not fully, and some of the detail previously available is no longer included.
+In this same timeframe, the USDA implemented the “Teachable Moments Rule” and “Self-Reporting Rule,” two new enforcement policies that basically give facilities a get-out-of-jail-free card and replace enforcement with education.)

 Animal Welfare Act Exclusions